AdmTal/music-thing/readme.md

 If anyone already knows of an open source repo that makes these videos already, please let me know.

+You can run this with any MIDI file

 # How to Run

 1. Install the "soundfont" file found here: https://www.doomworld.com/forum/topic/98376-recommended-soundfonts/?tab=comments#comment-1827928)